 Crop Insurance Deadline Nears in Pennsylvania

-Crop insurance provides protection against crop production losses due to natural perils such as drought, hail, and excessive moisture.
-Coverage for small grains is available in select counties.
+Federal crop insurance is critical to the farm safety net.
+It helps producers and owners manage revenue risks and strengthens the rural economy.
+Coverage for triticale is now available in Berks, Dauphin, Lancaster, and Perry counties.
 Additional information can be found on the Actuarial Information Browser page on the RMA website.

 Growers are encouraged to contact their crop insurance agent soon to learn specific details for the 2022 crop year.